Ali Mustafa (footballer): International career

 As was practice for Brunei's football association to send a club side for international tournaments at the time, due to QAF winning the domestic title in 2006 and 2010 Ali was appointed head coach of the Brunei national football team for the two AFC Challenge Cup campaigns of 2006 and 2009.
 (Brunei sent DPMM for games held in 2008 but the club declined in 2009 due to the hectic S.League schedule.)
 He only managed one win in 6 matches for the Wasps.

 Personal life

-His son Khairul Alimin is a former football player who had represented Brunei at youth level.
+His son Khairul Alimin is a football player who plays for Wijaya FC.